viur-framework/html5/README.md

 ## Contributing

-We take a great interest in your opinion about ViUR.
+We take great interest in your opinion about ViUR.
 We appreciate your feedback and are looking forward to hear about your ideas.
-Share your visions or questions with us and participate in ongoing discussions.
+Share your vision or questions with us and participate in ongoing discussions.

 - [ViUR website](https://www.viur.is)
 - [#ViUR on freenode IRC](https://webchat.freenode.net/?channels=viur)